-Having understood the ins and outs of Fractional Odds (traditionally used by UK bookmakers, such as Sun Bets), we think it will be a useful exercise for you to understand the Decimal Odds system as well.
+Having understood the ins and outs of Fractional Odds (traditionally used by UK bookmakers), we think it will be a useful exercise for you to understand the Decimal Odds system as well.
 Decimal Odds show how many times your original stake (INCLUDING your original stake) you will get back if your bet wins.
 Obviously, this number should always be more than 1.0 as you should always get back your original stake if you win, plus some profit.
 Compare that to Fractional Odds which only show the potential profit you will get back if you win (of course regardless of the odds system, you will always get your original stake back if you win).

 Let’s look at some Decimal Odds examples:

 6.0 – for every £1 bet you will get £6 back, if your bet wins (i.e. you make £5 profit, per £1 staked).
 5/1 (Fractional Odds), and 6.0 (Decimal Odds) are equivalent.

 1.2 – for every £1 bet you will get £1.20 back, if your bet wins (i.e. you make £0.20 profit, per £1 staked).
 1/5 (Fractional Odds), and 1.2 (Decimal Odds) are equivalent.

 Fractional Odds are popular in the UK & Ireland.
 Decimal Odds are popular in Continental Europe, Australia, New Zealand, and Canada.
 However, even for UK bettors using Fractional Odds, we think it is useful to understand the Decimal Odds system for three reasons:

 - As these odds systems are interchangeable, you may find it more intuitive to think of Fractional Odds in a different way in certain circumstances.
 A good example is for accumulators.